readingcapital/readingcapital.github.io/volume-1/index.md

 Three conditions further the transformation of rich farmers into capitalists:

-1. the agricultural revolution increases productivity of agricultural production
+1. The agricultural revolution increases productivity of agricultural production.

-2. appropriation of previously common land allows to augment the stock of cattle
+2. Appropriation of previously common land allows to augment the stock of cattle.

 3. Contracts for farms ran for a long time (99 years).
 When the value of money dropped farmers had to pay less on rent and wages due to these expenditures